benmvp/slides/2020/reactglobal/perfect-lib.md

 NOTES:
 - Well it first starts with the issue itself
 - Whether it's a bug or a feature request we want _as much details as possible_
-- With issue templates you can guide the developer into a flow based on their situation
+- With Github issue templates you can guide the developer into a flow based on their situation
   - Bug report
   - Feature proposal
   - Question / Help
   - Regression Report
-- And you can tie an issue label w/ each type so that your issues are pre-classified
+- And you can tie a label w/ each type so that your issues are pre-classified

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/russ-ward-18MJRuL4tUE-plasma-cutter-unsplash.jpg) no-repeat center" data-background-size="cover" -->